 The lawsuit also says that Seneca Re-Ad has denied Mr. Magers, Ms. Steward and Mr. Felton reasonable accommodations for their disabilities, which are required by the ADA.

-DRO hopes that Roppe Corporation will see the recent federal complaint as an opportunity to lead the way in the manufacturing sector by providing truly integrated employment for people with disabilities.
+DRO hopes that Roppe Corporation, Seneca Re-Ad and the Seneca County Board of Developmental Disabilities will see the federal complaint as an opportunity to lead the way in the manufacturing sector by providing truly integrated employment for people with disabilities.

 Related court documents